roytang/blog/content/post/2026/08/used-ipad/index.md

 This is the first time I tried purchasing a used device myself and while I am able to use the device for my usual reading purposes (I can confirm the battery is great!), I do wish I had known ahead of time about the limitations that come with buying a "used" device, even if the price was really good.

 I will probably think twice the next time, but here's a TLDR for future me (and anyone else who might be reading this): when buying a used device, make sure it's not locked!

+Also: If I ever sell a used device (hasn't happened yet), I should make sure to properly reset it and remove it from my account so that future owners won't have a problem!